-In ROI boosting AdWords campaign management, negative keywords are a great tool to block undesired traffic and plug ad spends wastage.
+In ROI boosting Google Ads campaign management, negative keywords are a great tool to block undesired traffic and plug ad spends wastage.
 However, not using negative keywords properly can prevent your ads from showing.
 Negative keywords can be added to the campaign and ad group level – review negative keyword list at ad group level to make sure they don’t overlap desired keywords.

 Check for Low Volume Search Terms

 Low search volume could be a possible reason for you ad not getting any impressions.
 This can happen if you’re not using the right keywords that are relevant to your products or services.
 To find out the search volume for a particular keyword, go to the Keywords section and check Status column.
-Use the free-to-use Google AdWords Keyword Planner tool to find related keywords that are likely to have higher search volumes.
+Use the free-to-use Google Ads Keyword Planner tool to find related keywords that are likely to have higher search volumes.